-Whether your MSPI baby is celebrating a birthday or if you’re just looking for a healthier smash cake option, this recipe is for you.
+This dairy free smash cake is perfect for those adorable first birthday pictures.
+Whether your MSPI baby is celebrating or if you’re just looking for a healthier mini cake option, this recipe is for you.
 This dessert is sugar-free, full of whole grains and whole wheat, and packed with fruit.
-With an optional sweet, dairy free frosting or a natural whole food option, you’ll feel good giving your baby this birthday cake recipe.
+With an optional sweetened, dairy free frosting or a natural whole food option, you’ll feel good giving your baby this birthday cake recipe.

 Let him have dairy-free smash cake!

-The dairy free smash cake has no added sugar, which is perfect to offset a more traditional frosting.
+This dairy free birthday cake has no added sugar, which is perfect to offset a more traditional frosting.
 It uses a combination of oats and whole wheat flour which gives it’s a nice, banana bread texture with whole grains.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.